-For instance, you may pay not only for sales but also for different kinds of contribution to your sales.
-Here are the most common approaches to measuring the effect of a program and payments.
+For instance, you may pay not only for direct sales but also for different kinds of contribution to your sales.
+Here are the most common approaches to measuring the effect of a program and payments:

 - Pay per sale/action (PPA)

-This is the most popular approach which implies that the merchant pays a certain percentage of each sale when consumers purchase its products or services as a result of the affiliate’s efforts.
-Marketers need to actually get consumers to buy a product to get compensated.
+This is the most popular approach.
+The merchant pays a certain percentage of each sale when the purchase is as a result of the affiliate’s efforts.
+Affiliates need to actually get consumers to buy a product in order to be compensated.

 - Pay per lead (PPL)

 Pay per lead programs are a little more complicated.
 In this case, merchants compensate affiliates for conversions.
 The affiliate needs to persuade consumers to go to the merchant’s website and to complete a certain action.
 For example, the end goal may be to make consumers sign up for a trial, complete a contact form, download software, or subscribe to a newsletter.

 - Pay per click (PPC)